Header graphics: Explain that stuff

 Worm gears

-Here I'm using an electric motor (the gray box on the right) and a long screw-like gear to drive a large gear wheel.
-This arrangement is called a worm gear.
+Here I'm using an electric motor (the gray box on the right) and a long screw-like gear (called a worm) to drive a large gear wheel (known as a worm wheel).
+This arrangement is called a worm gear or worm drive.
 It reduces the speed of the motor to make the large wheel turn with more force, but it's also useful for changing the direction of rotation in gear-driven machinery.
+It does the same job as a normal pair of gear wheels but takes up much less space.

 Worm gear made with an erector set